-In effect, under the Constitution, a corporation is a separate legal entity with a continuous life that has rights and obligations similar to those of an individual in the United States.
-This means that a corporation can sue or be sued and does not go out of existence with the death of an owner in ownership.
+In effect, under the Constitution of the United States, a corporation is a separate legal entity with a continuous life that has rights and obligations similar to those of an individual.

 Advantages of Corporations